Planning Your Trip

-Have more than a week to spend in the area?
-Try this eight-day itinerary sailing the Ionian Sea from Corfu.
+Check out this eight-day itinerary sailing the Ionian Sea from Corfu.

-Discover Athenians' Weekend Escape on the Sporades Islands
+Discover a Local Escape in the Sporades

 There's still lots of color on beautiful islands like Skiathos, known for the brilliant blue water of its sandy beaches, and the lush green landscapes of Skyros.
 You don't even have to get on a boat or a plane to access the large island of Evia: it's connected to mainland Greece by a bridge.

-View Architectural Wonders on the Dodecanese Islands
+Architectural Wonders of the Dodecanese

 Close to Turkey in the southeastern Aegean Sea, the Dodecanese Islands weren't always part of Greece.
 For a great part of history, through World War II, they were under Ottoman and then Venetian rule.
 That fact is evident in the eclectic architectural styles on view on the islands' towns and villages.